 - Wrong meeting for this topic - better suited for a different meeting

 Upon acceptance of the paper, it should be understood that:

 - At least one author from the paper is required to register and present the paper at the MEMS 2021 conference.

 - The 2-page to 4-page manuscript will be published in the technical digest in IEEE Xplore platform.
-Exceptionally, papers corresponding to work-already-published less than one-half year (6 months) before the submission date can keep the paper(from 2-page to 4-page) and handle precisely the copyright issues that are included in the IEEE Xplore platform (new figures and text should be provided to avoid plagiarism).*
+Papers corresponding to work-already-published less than one-half year (6 months) before the submission date should handle precisely the copyright issues that are included in the IEEE Xplore platform (new figures and text should be provided to avoid plagiarism).*